zfphex/mini/README.md

 }
 ```

-Use `--features "strip"` to remove logging from your build.
+Use `--features "info"` to show info, warnings and errors.

-Use `--features "warn"` to hide info.
+Use `--features "warn"` to show warnings and errors.

-Use `--features "error"` to hide info and warnings.
+Use `--features "error"` to show only errors.

+Use `--features "profile"` to enable profiling.

 ```rs
 use mini::profile;